rachelslaybaugh/MeetingNotes/2015-11-knowledge-transfer.md

 Nuclear Energy Fundamentals; George Borlodan
 * neutronics
   - started in navy, licensed on 3 commercial plants, deep industry experience
-  - lots of basic terms: fissile, fission, energy release, 1 eV is 10^-16 J
-  - fission products are the thing that we worry about; their existence is what causes decay heat (up to 6% of rated power) that can cause accidents and produce radiation, which is the thing we don't want to be released.
-  - we went through the 6 factor formula to get to k (fast fission about 3% contribution)
-  - also, everything in the reactor has a male pronoun
   - how long neutrons live fast: 10^-4 s; 3-4 collisions
   - 10^-6 seconds at thermal
-  - Xe-135 is about 6% of fission products (whole chain); born directly it is (not stated)
-  - Noting that Xe-135 decays and Sm builds up and is only removed by neutron interaction.
-This is important for how they behave.
-  - methods of reactivity control: control rods (which causes local suppression and burn imbalance, which we have to think about carefully), soluble neutron
+  - methods of reactivity control: control rods (which causes local suppression and burn imbalance, which we have to think about carefully), soluble absorber
   - 4500 MWth

 * control